 Apple makes its own Smart Battery Case for the iPhone 6/6s, iPhone 6/6s Plus, iPhone 7, and iPhone 7 Plus - but not the X. Read our review of the Apple Smart Battery Case, which we loved despite its humpback look and tendency to flake a bit after a year's usage.

 It seems to have abandoned users of its later iPhone 8 and iPhone X to third-party battery case manufacturers such as Mophie.
-But even Mophie doesn't have an iPhone X battery case out yet.
-Mophie definitely will at some point (and we'll let you know here first) but as Apple missed the iPhone 8 in its battery-case launches it could be that the X loses out too.
+But even Mophie doesn't have an iPhone X battery case out (yet).
+Mophie definitely will at some point (and we'll let you know here first) but as Apple missed the iPhone 8 in its battery-case launches it could be that the X loses out too, which is a shame.

-Remember that these are not Apple certified.
-In our testing these products reviewed here worked fine, but Apple recommends using only accessories that it has certified (MFI) and that come with the "Made for iPod/iPhone/iPad" logo.
+Remember many of these are not Apple certified.
+Though we tested some of the products reviewed here and they worked fine, Apple recommends using only accessories that it has certified (MFI) and that come with the "Made for iPod/iPhone/iPad" logo.

 Peyou iPhone X Battery Case